Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Real loci in toric degenerations

-\begin{proposition} {Prop: X_{0,RR}^KN in terms of extensions} Assume that the toric log Calabi-Yau space $(X_0,\M_{X_0})$ is given by real open gluing data and real normalized slab functions.
-Then in the canonical description of $X_0^\KN$ over $B'\subset B$ given in Proposition~\ref{Prop: X_0^KN versus Hom(widehat shP,U(1))}, the real locus equals
+\begin{theorem} {Thm: X_{0,RR}^KN in terms of extensions} Let $(X_0,\M_{X_0})$ be a toric log Calabi-Yau space defined by real lifted open gluing data.
+Then the real locus in $X_0^\KN$ over $B'\subset B$ is given by